st10484708/EmpoweringNations/README.md

 ## Contributors and Roles
 **Marie-Grace Noumbissie** -Developed all 6-Week Short Courses (Gardening Basics, Cooking, Child Minding).
 Structured all HTML and CSS layouts, ensured consistent styling, and built the responsive contact page.
 **Joshua Mpungu** -Developed 2 Long Course Pages and Home Page.
-Assisted with overall design alignment **Aminha Taku Mugeri** - Developed the remaining 2 Long Courses, and proofread all text content for consistency.
+Assisted with overall design alignment **Aminha Taku Mugeri** - Developed the remaining 2 Long Courses as well as created the feedback page and Stuctured all CSS for the rquired pages without , and proofread all text content for consistency.

 ## Challenges Encountered
 1. **Challenge**- Aligning sidebar navigation and content responsiveness